William Still: Descendants

 Family members donated his papers, including personal papers 1865–1899, to the Charles L. Blockson Afro-American Collection at Temple University Library, where they remain accessible to researchers.

 Peter lived (b.
 1801- d.1868) in Burlington Township, New Jersey.
 Dr. James (b.1812- d.
 1882) resided in Medford, New Jersey.
-Dr. James Still descendants were notable members of the Still family include the WNBA basketball player Valerie Still and her brother, NFL defensive end Art Still, and Devon Still, former NFL defensive end with the Houston Texans.
+Dr. James Still's descendants include the WNBA basketball player Valerie Still and her brother, NFL defensive end Art Still, and Devon Still, former NFL defensive end with the Houston Texans.
 It has been assumed for many years that all the Still family members were blood related but through research and DNA testing there are definitely different progeny of the Still family.

 National Underground Railroad Network

 In 1997, Congress passed H.R.
 1635, which President Bill Clinton signed into law, and which authorized the United States National Park Service to establish the National Underground Railroad Network to Freedom program to identify associated sites and popularize the Underground Railroad.
 This also affirmed Still's national importance as a leading Underground Railroad agent in a major center of abolition.